williamscale/williamscale.github.io/_projects/postman-olmos-park.markdown

 # Model Creation

 For all models run, I start at node 0 (closest to my house) until all edges have been visited.
+The route does not have to necessarily end at node 0, and it probably won't.

 ## Model Evaluation